-- C1.1.1 Recruitment and admission onto NCG HE programme will be conducted in accordance with current HE Admission Policy as determined by the HE Academic Board. - C1.1.2 Selection, recruitment and admissions processes will be undertaken by experienced staff in accordance with admission procedures.
-All applicants for admission onto a NCG HE programme will be treated with equity, fairness and consistency. - C1.1.3 Responsibility for selection lies with the NCG Student Services and Service designated Programme Tutors operating with the institution's specified general academic entry requirement and any specific programme based requirements. - C1.1.4 The admission of individual applicants is at the discretion of the college or collaborative partner and is governed by the HE Admission Policy.
-No applicant will be admitted unless there is a reasonable expectation that they can reach the required standard for an award. - C1.1.5 HE Admission policies and procedures will be monitored and reviewed to ensure their currency, relevance and appropriateness. - C1.1.6 All information provided by applicants for admission onto an NCG HE programme will be subject to relevant legislation. - C1.1.7 All admission decisions must be in accord with the principles of fair admission and reasonable adjustment in accordance with the institution's published policies, legal obligations, and the requirements of professional bodies and considerations with respect to the general safety and welfare of the college or collaborative partner community.
-In particular, there will be no discrimination in relation to race, religion, age, gender, sexual orientation, disability or learning difficulty, marital or parental status, social or cultural background. - C1.1.8 The admission of any student to a study programme is based on the academic judgement that the student may reasonably be expected to meet the learning outcomes of the study programme and achieve the standard of the award.
+- C1.1.1 Recruitment and admission onto NCG HE programme will be conducted in accordance with current HE Admission Policy as determined by the HE Academic Board. - C1.1.2 In the case of Higher or Degree Apprenticeships admission to an NCG HE programme will be in line with the requirements of the Apprenticeship Standard. - C1.1.3 Selection, recruitment and admissions processes will be undertaken by experienced staff in accordance with admission procedures.
+All applicants for admission onto an NCG HE programme will be treated with equity, fairness and consistency. - C1.1.4 Responsibility for selection lies with the HE Admissions & Progression Manager, HE Leads, Heads of Curriculum, designated Programme Leaders operating in line with the institution's specified general academic entry requirement and any specific programmebased, or apprenticeship requirements. - C1.1.5 The admission of individual applicants is at the discretion of the Institution or collaborative partners and is governed by the HE Admission Policy.
+No applicant will be admitted unless there is a reasonable expectation that they can reach the required standard for an award. - C1.1.6 HE Admission policies and procedures will be monitored and reviewed to ensure their currency, relevance, and appropriateness. - C1.1.7 All information provided by applicants for admission onto an NCG HE programme will be subject to relevant legislation. - C1.1.8 All admission decisions must be in accordance with the principles of fair admission and reasonable adjustment in accordance with the institution's published policies, legal obligations, and the requirements of professional bodies and considerations with respect to the general safety and welfare of the Institution or collaborative partner community.
+In particular, there will be no discrimination in relation to race, religion, age, gender, sexual orientation, disability or learning difficulty, marital or parental status, social or cultural background.

-- C1.1.9 Each study programme will specify the minimum entry requirements deemed necessary for fulfilment of its learning outcomes and to achieve the standard of the award.
-Additionally, further entry requirements above the minimum threshold may be specified. - C1.1.10 Prospective applicants for admission onto an NCG HE programme will be provided with sufficient, relevant and current information to enable them to make an informed decision in respect of application for programmes of study offered by the college or collaborative partner. - C1.1.11 The college or collaborative partner requires evidence of personal, professional and educational experience which provides an indication of the ability of the student to meet the learning outcomes of the study programme. - C1.1.12 Applicants for admission to any programme are required to provide documentary evidence of qualifications and academic credit held.
-Eligibility for admission rests on verification of qualifications. - C1.1.13 Applicants who are not selected have a right to information concerning the admission decision. - C1.1.14 NCG operates a formal complaints procedure which aims to deal with any complaints in a fair and timely manner. - C1.1.15 The College and its collaborative partners will admit students with academic credit in accord with good practice throughout higher education in the United Kingdom. - C1.1.16 The College and its collaborative partners will encourage uncertificated experiential learning to be assessed for entry to programmes of study.
+- C1.1.9 The admission of any student to a study programme is based on the academic judgement that the student may reasonably be expected to meet the learning outcomes of the study programme and achieve the standard of the award. - C1.1.10 Each study programme will specify the minimum entry requirements deemed necessary for fulfilment of its learning outcomes and to achieve the standard of the award.
+Additionally, further entry requirements above the minimum threshold may be specified. - C1.1.11 Prospective applicants for admission onto an NCG HE programme will be provided with sufficient, relevant and current information to enable them to make an informed decision in respect of application for programmes of study offered by the Institution or collaborative partners. - C1.1.12 The Institution or collaborative partners require evidence of personal, professional and educational experience which provides an indication of the ability of the student to meet the learning outcomes of the study programme. - C1.1.13 Applicants for admission to any programme are required to provide documentary evidence of qualifications and academic credit held.
+Eligibility for admission rests on verification of qualifications. - C1.1.14 Applicants who are not selected have a right to information concerning the admission decision. - C1.1.15 NCG operates a formal complaints procedure which aims to deal with any complaints in a fair and timely manner. - C1.1.16 The Institution and its collaborative partners will admit students with academic credit in accord with good practice throughout higher education in the United Kingdom. - C1.1.17 The Institution and its collaborative partners will encourage uncertificated experiential learning to be assessed for entry to programmes of study.